The Keeper: The System's Heartbeat

 Permissionless plumbing that just pays gas

 So what does the Keeper bring?
 Reliability.
-It shows up every minute, pays the gas, and keeps the lights on, so that nobody has to think about it.
-If the Keeper ever went down, the protocol wouldn't be broken - anyone could step in and push the prices - it would just need someone to do that job until the Keeper came back.
+It shows up every cycle, pays the gas, and keeps the lights on so nobody has to think about it.
+If it ever went down, the protocol wouldn't be broken - anyone could step in and do the same job - it would just need someone to do it until the Keeper came back.
+And because stale marks block only new risk, the failure mode of a dead Keeper is a system that politely stops growing, not one that breaks.

 The one promise worth remembering

-The staleness guard only ever blocks actions that add risk - new minting, opening fresh exposure.
+Staleness only ever blocks actions that add risk.
 It never blocks the exits.

 What just happened

-• The Keeper is the heartbeat: roughly once a minute it pushes the Oracle's fresh signed prices onto the chain, then re-stamps each asset mark and each vault's collateral mark.
+- The Keeper is the heartbeat: each cycle it pushes fresh signed prices onchain, then re-stamps every asset mark and every vault's collateral mark.

-• Everything the Keeper does is permissionless - it holds no special role, sets no prices, and just pays the gas; anyone could do the same job.
+- Everything the Keeper does is permissionless - it holds no special role and just pays the gas; anyone could stand in for it.